This article will help you understand:

 Before gaining a Checkr test or production account, you must first create and credential your account.

-New accounts must be credentialed by Checkr’s Customer Success team before they will be allowed to request background checks.
+New accounts must be credentialed by Checkr’s Customer Support team before they will be allowed to request background checks.
 We use the information provided to assess the validity of the business and its permissible purpose.
 This process generally takes less than 1 business day.

 The background screening industry in the United States is heavily regulated by federal, state, and local levels of government, and primarily by the Fair Credit Reporting Act (FCRA).
 Checkr complies with these laws, and helps its customers comply, through multiple Checkr product features.